AryaaSk/3DChess/README.md

 </p>

 Although that did not help much, I made some other improvements to performance:
-- I changed the source code of the 3D engine a little bit, as well as the rendering loop.
+- I modified the source code of the 3D engine a little bit, as well as the rendering loop.
 It now uses requestAnimationFrame(), and I also have a variable called changeInState, which is a boolean.
 Every time there is a user interaction, such as dragging the mouse or clicking something, changeInState is set to true at the end of the function.
 Then in the animation loop, it only renders a new frame if changeInState == true, and then once it has rendered the frame it sets the changeInState back to false. **This helps performance by a few FPS**.
 - I also added a roundMatrix() function, which just rounds the matrix, to avoid the canvas trying to draw floating-point cooridinates.

 - I have singled the problem out to be because I am trying to do **too many operations on the canvas at once**, when I only draw the border lines, or only draw the faces, then it is fine.
 The solution is probably to use 2 canvases, 1 for the main faces, and 1 for the outlines.
 Then all calls to the drawLine function will actually draw to the second canvas.